AlecThomson/wsclean/doc/source/facet_based_imaging.rst

-Facet based imaging
+Facet-based imaging
 ===================

-WSClean provides experimental support for facet-based imaging, and applying direction dependent effects (DDEs) per facet.
+WSClean provides experimental support for facet-based imaging, and applying direction-dependent effects (DDEs) per facet.
 A facet should be understood as a (polygonal shaped) subdomain of the full image, where both convex and concave polygons are supported.
 A first advantage of facet-based imaging is that DDEs can be applied per facet.
-Apart from this, parallelization and reducing the memory footprint can be other other advantages of facet-based imaging.
-This owes to the fact that inverting the visibilities to the image domain and predicting the visibilities can largely be done on each facet independently, rather than on the full image.
+Parallelization and reduction of the memory footprint can be other other advantages of facet-based imaging, because visibility gridding and predicting can largely be done for each facet independently, rather than requiring the full image.

 Availability
 ------------